 広告 File Shraring Linux PC Windows Zorin OS

-Since the interface is similar to Windows, I think it’s a good idea to switch from Windows to Zorin OS or install it on an old Windows machine.
+Since the interface is similar to Windows, I think it’s a great option for switching from Windows to Zorin OS or for installing it on an older Windows machine.

-Zorin OS uses a file manager called Nautilus by default, and thanks to Nautilus’s features, you can create shared folders without having to edit the configuration files for the file-sharing software Samba.
+Zorin OS uses a file manager called Nautilus by default, and thanks to Nautilus’s features, you can create shared folders without editing the configuration files of the file-sharing software Samba.

 In this guide, I’ll explain how to share files with other PCs.
 Please note that this guide is based on the default desktop layout.

-Alternatively, click the Start button, go to System Tools, and launch the Synaptic Package Manager.
+Click the Start button > System Tools > Synaptic Package Manager.
 Click the magnifying glass icon in the upper-right corner,

-search for “nautilus-share,” check the box next to it, click the gear icon labeled “Apply” to install it,
+search for “nautilus-share,” check the box next to it, and click the gear icon labeled “Apply” to install it.

 Up until Zorin OS 17.3, you could configure sharing settings by right-clicking a folder by default, but starting with version 18.1, this feature may not be installed by default.